RichardScottOZ/GOCAD_TS-Surface-Reader/README.md

 ## Others

+geoh5py - The free Geoscience Analyst viewer can import TS files and export to geoh5 format from which you can use https://github.com/MiraGeoscience/geoh5py and lazy load data.

 Just found this: - https://www.opengeosys.org/docs/tools/fileio/gocadtsurfacereader/

 ## Thanks

-This is all basically because of the idea from https://github.com/fourndo
+This is all basically because of the idea from https://github.com/domfournier

 https://programtalk.com/vs2/python/12012/simpeg/SimPEG/Utils/io_utils.py/